 “Cool.
 How much is the house?”

 “The asking price is $419,000.
-But the house has been on the market for almost six months, and Jeanne told us that the seller is motivated to get it sold.
-The house is vacant, and it looks to be in good condition.”
+But the house has been on the market for almost six months because the price they’re asking is too high, and Jeanne told us that the seller is motivated to get it sold.
+The house is vacant, and it looks like it’s in good condition.”

 “Wow, that’s a lot of money!”